 Continue to discuss the relationship between the illustrations and the text with students.
-Use the organizer on Resource #2: Make Connections Between Text and Illustrations to record the words in the text and connect them to what is happening in the illustration.
+Use the organizer on the Henry's Freedom Box Making Connections printable Between Text and Illustrations to record the words in the text and connect them to what is happening in the illustration.

 After You Read